opendatalab/PDF-Extract-Kit/batch_running_task/README.md

 ### MFD
     MFD(Math Formula Detection) is a simple YOLO model build through `ultralytics`.
 It has a good tensorRT convert tool chain.
 See https://docs.ultralytics.com/modes/export/ and convension/MDF/convert.py
+    Download the engine via `huggingface-cli download --resume-download --local-dir-use-symlinks False LLM4SCIENCE/ultralytics-YOLO-MFD --local-dir models/MFD`.
+The `batchsize` and `tensorRT version==10.3.0` must match! if you want to use the `trt_engine` directly.

 ### PaddleOCR-Det
     PaddleOCR-Det is the best text detecter around the world.
 But original paddle det only support one image per batch.
 In our detection task, every image is normlized into same size, so the original paddle det does not fit our task.
 Refer to `https://github.com/WenmuZhou/PytorchOCR`, Zhou has convert the paddleOCR into pytorch.
 It allow us use batch detection in pytorch now.